 RV inspections is a topic that can generate much debate.
-Many RV buyers have observed the benefits of having a professional third party RV inspection.
+Many RV buyers have observed the benefits of having a professional third-party RV inspection.
 RV buyers have saved money by having an RV inspected and have had peace of mind about their purchase.
 Some RV dealers accept and understand the benefits of RV inspections.
 Others tend to push back against the idea and actively discourage customers from hiring an independent RV inspector.
-Sometimes, dealers will actually not allow customers to hire an independent RV inspector until after the customer had taken delivery of the RV.
+Sometimes, dealers will not allow customers to hire an independent RV inspector until after the customer has taken delivery of the RV.

-But, the trend of RV inspections continues to grow.
-During 2021, we had the opportunity to inspect many different types and classes of RVs for our clients.
+But the trend of RV inspections continues to grow.
+During 2021, we had the opportunity to inspect many distinct types and classes of RVs for our clients.
 We inspected lower priced entry level travel trailers to luxury motor coaches costing hundreds of thousands of dollars.
-No matter what type or class of RV, almost all of them had some sort of issues.
-Some issues were relatively minor, and easily fixed.
+No matter what type or class of RV, many had some sort of issues.
+Some issues were minor, and easily fixed.
 Some were major and would cost thousands of dollars to fix.

 New and Used Problems

-As an inspector, you never know what you will find when inspecting and RV.
-New or Used, you know there is going to be something.
+As an inspector, you never know what you will find when inspecting an RV.
+New or used, you know there is going to be something.
 One brand new RV, previously inspected at the factory and by the dealer, gave us some unusual surprises.
 The toilet was not connected to the black tank.
 When the toilet was flushed it simply emptied into the basement.
-The customer would have had a real problem on their hands if this was not discovered until after they took delivery of the RV and had it transported halfway across the country.
-This brand new RV also had cracks in the fiberglass sidewall of the slideout and baggage door locks that would not adequately latch.
+The customer would have had a real problem on their hands if this were not discovered until after they took delivery of the RV and had it transported halfway across the country.
+This brand-new RV also had cracks in the fiberglass sidewall of the slideout and baggage door locks that would not latch.
 As a result, the dealer had to completely remove the slideout and rebuild the sidewall.
 By having an inspection, our client saved some major headaches.

 RV Roofs and Water